Analysis of mass-transferring binary candidates in the Milky Way: Results

 \subsection{Spectroscopic analysis}

-The spectral types we found with our visual inspection can be grouped into three main groups: hotter stars (O- and B-type), yellow stars (F- and G-type), and colder stars (K- or M-type).
-Out of the 25 candidates with spectra, we identified 15 as hotter stars, most of them Be stars.
-On the other side, we identified 1 source as a K-type star.
-Overall, only five sources were finally assigned a spectral type compatible with being a YG or YSG: four F-type stars and one G-type star.
+The estimated spectral types we report from our visual inspection can be grouped into three main groups: hotter stars (O- and B-type), yellow stars (F- and G-type), and colder stars (K- or M-type).
+Out of the 26 candidates with spectra, we identified 17 as hotter stars, most of them Be stars.
+On the other side, we identified one source as a K-type star, and one as an M-type star.
+Overall, only four sources were finally assigned a spectral type compatible with being a YG or YSG: three F-type stars and one G-type star.
 The spectra obtained for three of the sources showed no clear features (apart from the main hydrogen lines), and we did not assign a spectral class to them.
-The results from the \texttt{NutMaat} classifier were consistent with our spectral classification for the cases where the \texttt{NutMaat} classification quality was rated as \textit{good} or better.
+The \texttt{NutMaat} classifications rated as \textit{good} or better were consistent with our spectroscopic results, yielding the same temperature types as those we derived.

 A comparison of our spectral classification with the one available in the \textit{Gaia} DR3 showed consistent results for 18 stars.
-For the remaining two, \textit{Gaia} identified them as G-type stars, whereas we classified them as B-type based on the presence of \ion{He}{i} absorption lines.
-Additionally, \textit{Gaia} had spectral types for 39 sources in our sample for which we lacked spectra.
-These 39 spectral types are distributed as follows: 8 O-type, 13 B-type, 2 F-type, 5 G-type, 10 K-type, and 1 M-type star.
+For two, \textit{Gaia} identified them as G-type stars, whereas we classified them as B-type based on the presence of \ion{He}{i} absorption lines.
+Another source was classified as an O-type star by \textit{Gaia}, but our analysis indicates that its spectrum matches a B-type better.
+Additionally, \textit{Gaia} had spectral types for 38 sources in our sample for which we lacked spectra.
+These 38 spectral types are distributed as follows: 8 O-type, 13 B-type, 2 F-type, 5 G-type, and 10 K-type stars.
 All the spectral types identified are summarised in Fig. \ref{pie_charts}.

+We note that our spectral classification was based on single stellar spectra.
+In the case of binaries, this approach is reasonable when one component dominates the system’s light, which we consider to be the case for our sources.
+Indeed, most of our spectra showed no evidence of composite features, suggesting that the contribution of a secondary component is negligible.
+However, this effect could explain the peculiar spectra observed in the three candidates for which no spectral type was assigned (sources \textit{2061252975440642816}, \textit{2164630463117114496}, and \textit{2175699216614191360}).